thomasleese/barebones/README.md

 # Barebones

-A simple python interpreter for the Barebones language.
+A simple python interpreter for an extended Barebones language.